bobthecow/psysh.org/index.md

     // for Psy shell sessions, you can override it here.
     'pager' => 'more',

+    // Sets the maximum number of entries the history can contain.
+    // If set to zero, the history size is unlimited.
+    'historySize' => 0,

+    // If set to true, the history will not keep duplicate entries.
+    // Newest entries override oldest.
+    // This is the equivalent of the HISTCONTROL=erasedups setting in bash.
+    'eraseDuplicates' => false,

     // By default, PsySH will use a 'forking' execution loop if pcntl is
     // installed.
 This is by far the best way to use it, but you can override
     // the default by explicitly enabling or disabling this functionality here.
     'usePcntl' => false,

     // PsySH uses readline if you have it installed, because interactive input
     // is pretty awful without it.
-But you can explicitly disable it if you
+But you can explicitly disable it if you hate
-    // hate yourself or something.
+    // yourself or something.
     'useReadline' => false,

+    // PsySH automatically inserts semicolons at the end of input if a statement
+    // is missing one.
+To disable this, set `requireSemicolons` to true.
+    'requireSemicolons' => false,

     // "Default includes" will be included once at the beginning of every PsySH
     // session.
 This is a good place to add autoloaders for your favorite